ahmedjawed01/posapp-ionic/README.md

 # posapp-ionic
 posapp client using ionic

-My project for a restaurant, build using ionic-gulp generator
+My work for a restaurant, currently still developing.
+Build using ionic, and use yeoman generator ionic-gulp to scaffold the project.
+Mobilize the menu and order for customer.